 Visitor guidance for isolation and quarantine

 If you become symptomatic or test positive for COVID-19 during your stay in Eagle County, you are required to self-isolate at your own expense.
-Ideally, you should stay at your current lodging, but if that's not possible, you still must self-isolate or self-quarantine, depending on your situation, for either 10 or 14 days before leaving.
+Ideally, you should stay at your current lodging, but if that's not possible, you still must self-isolate or self-quarantine, depending on your situation.

 According the the standing public health order: